The Wishing Tree

 I wipe my hands on my pants, then wrap my arms around the big old oak tree as tight as I can.
 Its broad canopy of branches and stickery leaves spread over me, covering me like a blanket.
 Comforting me.
 Protecting me.
 So big and strong.

 Why did Daddy leave us?
 I didn’t even see him go.
 Mommy said he didn’t want me anymore, said he didn’t love me anymore.
 Was that true?
+I thought Daddy loved me.

 I think back to all the times me and Daddy came down here to the tree by the river.
 We came down here a lot because Mommy was mad a lot.